 I would never let my dogs out of the house, whether on a leash or not, without wearing a pet ID tag.
 And after trying Pawscout, I realized that although the app does have a few limitations, like only showing your pet’s location within 300 feet, it is comforting to have these extra features built into my pet’s ID tag.

 My Doberman is notorious for staying close by when getting out and my Rat Terrier typically only wanders next door to see the neighbors.
 Thus, this product would work well for me.
 It might, however, not work as seamlessly for pets that really take off and stray far from home.
 It’s nice to know that if my dogs went further than 300 feet and I needed to find them, I could rely on people in my neighborhood to help.
+Given Pawscout’s growing user base, especially in urban areas, most people find their pets with the help of the community anyhow.
 It basically combines the benefits of a dog ID tag and a neighborhood app like Nextdoor, which has been known to help people reconnect with their pets, into one convenient solution.

 Don’t miss the next pet food recall!